wangriyu/Collections/README.md

 - [awesome-zsh-plugins](https://github.com/unixorn/awesome-zsh-plugins) - A collection of ZSH frameworks, plugins & themes inspired by the various awesome list collections out there.
 - [awesome-vscode](https://github.com/viatsko/awesome-vscode) - A curated list of delightful VS Code packages and resources.
 - [awesome-docker](https://github.com/veggiemonk/awesome-docker) - :whale: A curated list of Docker resources and projects
-- [awesome-css](https://github.com/sotayamashita/awesome-css) - :thumbsup: Awesome - A curated contents of amazing CSS Ever :)
+- [awesome-css](https://github.com/sotayamashita/awesome-css) - :art: A curated contents of amazing CSS Ever :)
 - [awesome-macOS](https://github.com/iCHAIT/awesome-macOS) -  A curated list of awesome applications, softwares, tools and shiny things for macOS.
 - [awesome-linux](https://github.com/aleksandar-todorovic/awesome-linux) - :penguin: A list of awesome projects and resources that make Linux even more awesome. :penguin:
 - [awesome-electron](https://github.com/sindresorhus/awesome-electron) - Useful resources for creating apps with Electron